 When the police violate your rights by executing an unwarranted search or arresting you without cause they should not be able to use any illegally-obtained evidence against you.
 When you hire The Rodriguez Law Group to handle your case, we will immediately file a petition to suppress any evidence that was tainted by the unlawful behavior.
 When the prosecution loses this evidence they will be more likely to negotiate reduced charges or dismiss the charges in full.

-Call Los Angeles Methamphetamine Attorney Ambrosio Rodriguez Today
+Call Los Angeles Drug Crimes Attorney Ambrosio Rodriguez Today